td-github-training/td-github-training.github.io/docs/docs/basic/git/branches.md

 ### Basic cherry-picking

 Let's start with a basic example.
-Suppose you have a repository with a `master` branch and a `feature` branch.
-You've made a commit in the `feature` branch that you want to apply to the `master` branch.
+Suppose you have a repository with a `main` branch and a `feature` branch.
+You've made a commit in the `feature` branch that you want to apply to the `main` branch.

 First, get the commit hash of the commit you want to cherry-pick.
 You can do this with the `git log` command: